 Specifies the name of the GeoEvent Definition created by the processor.
 The created GeoEvent Definition will have the X, Y, and Z coordinate fields appended as a part of the new schema.

-The name of the field to hold the X coordinate value.
+The name of the field to store the X coordinate value.
 The field will be added to the new GeoEvent Definition created by the processor.
 The default is x.

-The name of the field to hold the Y coordinate value.
+The name of the field to store the Y coordinate value.
 The field will be added to the new GeoEvent Definition created by the processor.
 The default is y.

-The name of the field to hold the Z coordinate value.
+The name of the field to store the Z coordinate value.
 The field will be added to the new GeoEvent Definition created by the processor.
 The default is z.

-If the point geometry does not have a Z coordinate value, a default of 0.0 will be added to the field.
+If the point geometry does not have a Z coordinate value, the default of 0.0 will be added to the field.

 Considerations and limitations